WildernessLabs/Documentation/Hardware/Circuits/LEDs/Driving_w_Resistor/index.md

+---
-# Driving an LED with a Resistor
+title: Driving an LED with a Resistor
+---

 Generally, when driving (powering) an LED, you must use a current limiting resistor, which prevents the LED from receiving too much power and burning out.